tabbykatz/100-days-of-code/r1-log.md

 With a deadline approaching, I worked on airbnb clone most of the day.
 (Managed to fiddle around a bit with the "product landing page" project from #freeCodeCamp as well!)

 Refactoring code in the clone has me wondering if "review" is even a word?
+### day 4/99
+Today is the last day of my airbnb project, but I also got in time on #freeCodeCamp and refreshed my Vim knowledge at openvim.com